Quemacauchos/antitroll-safari/README.md

 Antitroll extension for Safari

-You can download the file antitroll.safariextz and the open it in Safari to install it.
+You can download the file antitroll.safariextz and then open it in Safari with Cmd+O to install it.

 Fight the trolls!